Incompressible Knowledge Probes: Estimating Black-Box LLM Parameter Counts via Factual Capacity: Results

 \textbf{A controlled audit isolates three mechanisms.} To characterize the residual variance, we ran a web-presence audit on a $2\times2\times2$ matrix of 20 researchers: \{ML, Systems\} $\times$ \{high citations, low citations\} $\times$ \{high recognition, low recognition\} (``ML'' $=$ core ML/AI subfields; ``Systems'' $=$ networking, OS, architecture, security).
 For each researcher we recorded personal site, Wikipedia page, GitHub-artifact stars, secondary-content presence (tutorials, blog posts, course materials), and name uniqueness.
 Table~\ref{tab:8cell} reports the cell-level outcomes; three patterns emerge.

 \begin{enumerate}[leftmargin=*, itemsep=2pt] \item \textbf{Named artifacts dominate bibliometric mass.} The ``low-citation / high-recognition'' cells are populated by researchers attached to widely-adopted artifacts (FlashAttention, IPFS, zyBooks, a free YouTube PL course) whose names travel in derivative documents.
 Within our full 345-researcher sample, researchers attached to a tool with $\geq 10$K GitHub stars or a dedicated Wikipedia page are recognized at rates $\geq 86\%$ regardless of citation count; researchers without either average $0.34$ recognition at matched citation buckets.
-A single high-visibility artifact is worth more than an order of magnitude in additional citations. \item \textbf{Name uniqueness is multiplicative.} Controlling for citation count, researchers with common East Asian surnames (two-character names and single-initial given names) are recognized at $22.6\%$ in our dataset versus $44.6\%$ for uniquely spelled names---a factor-of-two attenuation attributable to the name alone.
-The same mechanism explains why Eric Mitchell (DPO lead, ${\sim}15$K Google Scholar citations) sits at 57\%: ``Eric Mitchell'' is dominated in web indices by a film director and unrelated professionals, so even a named method cannot fully anchor the researcher name. \item \textbf{The ML--Systems floor gap.} The ``ML / low-recognition'' cell in Table~\ref{tab:8cell} is empty: no ML researcher in our sample falls below 43\%, including PhD students at ${<}300$ citations.
+A single high-visibility artifact is worth more than an order of magnitude in additional citations. \item \textbf{Name uniqueness is multiplicative.} Controlling for citation count, researchers with common East Asian surnames (two-character names and single-initial given names) are recognized at $22.6\%$ in our dataset versus $44.6\%$ for uniquely spelled names---a factor-of-two attenuation associated with the name type (citation count controlled, though other correlates may remain).
+The same effect is consistent with why Eric Mitchell (DPO lead, ${\sim}15$K Google Scholar citations) sits at 57\%: ``Eric Mitchell'' is dominated in web indices by a film director and unrelated professionals, so even a named method cannot fully anchor the researcher name. \item \textbf{The ML--Systems floor gap.} The ``ML / low-recognition'' cell in Table~\ref{tab:8cell} is empty: no ML researcher in our sample falls below 43\%, including PhD students at ${<}300$ citations.
 The equivalent Systems cell is non-empty at arbitrarily low citation counts.
 The asymmetry is not individual merit; it is subfield ecosystem density---ML labs generate orders of magnitude more Twitter, blog, and podcast content per paper than Systems labs, and this derivative content is what foundation-model training pipelines scrape. \end{enumerate}

 \textbf{Name-collision data quality caveat.} The audit surfaced an under-appreciated artifact in bibliometric studies of LLM recognition: three of the four ``Systems / high-citation / low-recognition'' cell occupants were OpenAlex disambiguation errors---the citations belonged to same-named researchers in chemistry, atmospheric science, or medicine.
 Any future work correlating bibliometric metrics with LLM memorization should treat common-name high-citation profiles as provisional until verified against field-consistent publication lists.